Eddie Rosario Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.21 team ERA ranks 17th among all league pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.20).

-- Dodgers pitchers combine to allow 160 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- The Dodgers rank 15th in baseball in home runs surrendered (162 total, 1.2 per game).

 - Miller makes the start for the Dodgers, his 17th of the season.
 He is 8-3 with a 4.00 ERA and 79 strikeouts in 87 2/3 innings pitched.

-- The right-hander's most recent time out came on Tuesday against the Arizona Diamondbacks, when he tossed six innings, surrendering four earned runs while giving up seven hits.
+- The right-hander last pitched on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.